-- A Donor can expect that the University and its staff will actively and positively provide relevant information on the University, and the use of, and progress with, the gift
+- The University and its staff will actively and positively provide relevant information on the University, and the use of, and progress with, the gift.

-- A Donor can expect that their details will be treated confidentially and will not be shared with any organisation outside the University without their explicit permission.
+- Donors’ details will be treated confidentially and will not be shared with any organisation outside the University for their own purposes without express permission.

 How are gifts to the University invested and managed?

-With a total capital value in excess of $588 million, these trusts provide income for a wide range of University purposes, including funding for scholarships, bursaries and prizes for students, staff Fellowships, Professorial chair positions, research funding, books and publications, and faculty equipment.
+With a total capital value of $849.7 million, these trusts provide income for a wide range of University purposes, including funding for scholarships, bursaries and prizes for students, staff Fellowships, Professorial chair positions, research funding, books and publications, and faculty equipment.
 As trustee, the University has a responsibility to carry out the trust terms and to preserve the trust capital by prudent investment.

 How are gifts to the University overseen and monitored?

 The University of Melbourne is committed to the responsible management and oversight of the gifts that it receives through the generosity of its donors past and present.
+The University receives gifts through University of Melbourne Advancement, which is governed by fundraising conduct and principles outlined in its Advancement Policy.
 In April 2013, Council established a new committee, the University of Melbourne Foundation and Trusts Committee, to assist Council with monitoring how the University receives, tracks and applies gifts based on the wishes expressed by donors.